guillermo1996/CovCoExpNets/docs/Hub_genes_detection/Hub_genes_detection.md

 how many times each gene is selected as relevant across the `glmnet` repetitions and divide it by the total number of repetitions so that we have the percentage of repetitions in which it was selected as relevant.
-We require a minimum appearance threhsold.
+We require a minimum appearance threshold.

 By default, we recommend an *mrfa* of 0.9: